cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 It’s time to delve into a new component, ThoughtList.
 This one will display a list of items, and we don’t know the length of that list before-hand.

-Let’s create a new file at [src/ThoughtList.vue](http://code-inline).
+Let’s create a new file at `src/ThoughtList.vue`.
 In Vue, here’s how we repeat an element:

 Surprisingly simple!
-It might be useful to split this component into two: [ThoughtList.vue](http://code-inline) and [ThoughtItem.vue](http://code-inline).
+It might be useful to split this component into two: `ThoughtList.vue` and `ThoughtItem.vue`.

-So, we’ll change [src/ThoughtList.vue](http://code-inline) to:
+So, we’ll change `src/ThoughtList.vue` to:

-and the new [ThoughtItem.vue](http://code-inline) will contain:
+and the new `ThoughtItem.vue` will contain:

-And of course, don’t forget to add it to [App.vue](http://code-inline):
+And of course, don’t forget to add it to `App.vue`:

 ### Passing text from parent to child

 We’ve seen how to trigger events from child to parent, and now, it’s time to _flip_ that formula around.

-Currently, our [ThoughtItem](http://code-inline) displays the same text: “Hello world!”
+Currently, our `ThoughtItem` displays the same text: “Hello world!”

-But we want to show real data, which is held by the parent — [ThoughtList](http://code-inline) — in the [items](http://code-inline) reactive variable.
+But we want to show real data, which is held by the parent — `ThoughtList` — in the `items` reactive variable.

 The solution to this problem is called **Props** (properties).
 They’re like HTML attributes, if they could contain _anything_! (arrays, objects, and even functions!)

-So let’s make a little change to [ThoughtList.vue](http://code-inline):
+So let’s make a little change to `ThoughtList.vue`:

 Hey!
 It’s important to add the colon : before the prop name.
 It tells Vue to treat the content between "..." as JavaScript code (the item variable), instead of a String (the text "item").

-And now, we can access the text message in [ThoughtItem](http://code-inline) effortlessly:
+And now, we can access the text message in `ThoughtItem` effortlessly:

 ‍